 Does Efflorescence Increase in Winter?

-Both primary and secondary efflorescence are more likely to occur in cool, humid weather.
+Both primary and secondary efflorescence is more likely to occur in cool, humid weather.

 On the other hand, dry climates suck out most of the water shortly after it soaks in concrete, preventing the salt from making it to the surface.